-The Ocean County Soil Conservation District is excited to announce our partnership with South Jersey Resource Conservation and Development Council (SJRC&D), Lakewood Township Department of Public Works, and the Camden County Soil Conservation District on an awarded grant called the Lakewood Township Stormwater Basin Retrofit Project.
+The Ocean County Soil Conservation District is excited about our partnership with South Jersey Resource Conservation and Development Council (SJRC&D), Lakewood Township Department of Public Works, and the Camden County Soil Conservation District on an awarded grant called the Lakewood Township Stormwater Basin Retrofit Project.
 The grant is funded by a Federal 319(h) Water Quality Restoration grant awarded by the NJ Department of Environmental Protection to the SJRC&D.

 The 4-year grant focuses on retrofitting stormwater basins within the North and South Branch of the Metedeconk River watershed, a sub-watershed to the Barnegat Bay watershed.
 The restoration of Metedeconk River watershed is of critical importance.
 The Metedeconk River provides over 100,000 residents with a source of clean water for drinking and personal use.